biowdl/gatk-preprocess/docs/index.md

     "fai": "The path to the index associated with the reference fasta", "dict": "The path to the dict file associated with the reference fasta" },
-  "GatkPreprocess.basePath": "The base bath (prefix) for the output.
-The final output will be <basePath>.bam or <basePath>.bqsr", "GatkPreprocess.dbsnpVCF": {
+  "GatkPreprocess.bamName": "The name for the output bam.
+The final output will be <bamName>.bam or <bamName>.bqsr", "GatkPreprocess.dbsnpVCF": {
     "file": "A path to a dbSNP VCF file",
     "index": "The path to the index (.tbi) file associated with the dbSNP VCF"